rayhanrazzak/autism-diagnosis-network/README.md

 The first is a three-dimensional CNN trained using anatomical MRIs.

 The second is a four-dimensional spatio-temporal CNN trained using fMRIs.
-We implement this novel neural network because fMRIs track brain functionality over time.
-Thus, the algorithm needs to study the MRI image's change with relation to time.
+ST-CNNs have never been used for medical diagnosis.
+Thus, we implement this novel neural network because fMRIs track brain functionality over time.
+Therefore, the algorithm needs to study the MRI image's change with relation to time.

 ## Notes